Sears Home Services

 Advantages of Composite Siding

 Composite siding is built to last, offering more durability compared to traditional wood siding.
 It resists warping, rotting, and pest damage, making it a reliable option in diverse weather conditions.
-The ASCEND® Composite Cladding by Alside, introduced in 2020, features excellent insulation properties, requires no painting, has quick installation times, and comes with an extensive warranty.
-Available in 20 appealing colors, this composite option combines both aesthetic appeal and durability.
+ASCEND Composite Cladding by Alside, introduced in 2020, features excellent insulation properties, requires no painting, has quick installation times, and comes with an extensive warranty.
+Available in 20 appealing colors, this composite option combines both aesthetic appeal and durability. -

 One of the significant benefits of composite siding is its low maintenance needs.
 Unlike wood siding, which requires regular painting or staining, composite siding typically only needs occasional cleaning to keep it looking fresh.
 This reduced upkeep saves time and effort, making it an attractive option for busy homeowners.